 That the county in which such malt liquor is manufactured is the County of Kings – Dated February 8, 1893.

-I’ve found quite a few Obermeyer and Liebmann bottles over the years, most embossed with a sunshine face?
-They are champagne style bottles and include tooled blobs from the late 1800’s to early 1900’s, tooled crowns from the 1900’s to 1910’s.
+Over the years I’ve found quite a few Obermeyer and Liebmann bottles embossed with a sunshine face.
+They are champagne style bottles with a tooled blob finish from the late 1800’s to early 1900’s and tooled crowns from the 1900’s to 1910’s.
 The tooled crowns lack the “OL” on the back.